Spay and Neuter for Dogs and Cats in Homewood, AL

 Currently, there are not enough forever homes available for the number of pets in shelters.
 These perfectly adoptable pets are, in many cases, euthanized.
 When pets are spayed and neutered, they are prevented from contributing to the pet overpopulation epidemic.
 Dogs are capable of having a litter of five per year and cats can have three litters per year.
 With an output like that, one female cat can have as many as 15 kittens per year and each of the female kittens can have equally the same once matured.
-Other than being beneficial to pet populations at large, spay and neuter surgery also offers several unique benefits to each pet.
-Contact Nall Daniels in Homewood to learn more or to schedule a pre-surgical examination today.
+Other than being beneficial to pet populations at large, dog and cat spay and neuter surgery also offers several unique benefits to each pet in Homewood, AL. Contact Nall Daniels in Homewood at (205) 879-3409 to learn more or to schedule a pre-surgical examination today.

-The Advantages of Spay & Neuter Surgery for Your Pet
+The Advantages of Cat and Dog Spay and Neuter Surgery

 When you have your female pet spayed or your male pet neutered, the both of you receive some valuable benefits: